Up in the Air (2009 film): Plot

-Ryan begins questioning his lifestyle and philosophies, and doubts what he lectures others about.
-In Las Vegas for a prestigious speaking engagement, Ryan abruptly walks offstage mid-presentation and impulsively flies to Chicago to see Alex.
-Arriving at her front door, he is stunned to discover that she is married and has children.
-She later phones, chastising him for nearly wrecking her marriage, and says her family is her real life; he is merely an escape.
+Ryan begins questioning his lifestyle and philosophies after the wedding.
+In Las Vegas for a prestigious speaking engagement, he abruptly walks offstage mid-presentation and impulsively flies to Chicago to see Alex.
+Arriving at her front door, he is stunned to discover that she is married with children.
+She later calls him in a fury, bluntly telling him he was just an escape from her real life.

-On Ryan's flight home, the crew announces that he has just crossed the ten million mile mark.
-American Airlines' chief pilot is aboard to personally congratulate Ryan and notes he is the youngest person to achieve the milestone.
-When asked where he is from, Ryan, realizing he has no real home, simply says, "here."
-Back in Omaha, Ryan transfers a million frequent flyer miles to Julie and Jim so they can have a honeymoon.
-Craig informs Ryan that a laid-off employee has committed suicide (the same one who had threatened to do so earlier).
-Natalie, upset over the news, quits via text message.
-The remote-layoff program is stopped, and Ryan is sent back on the road.
+On Ryan's flight home, the crew announces that he has just crossed the ten-million-mile mark.
+The airline's chief pilot is aboard to personally congratulate Ryan and notes he is the youngest person to achieve the milestone.
+Back in Omaha, Ryan transfers the frequent flyer miles to Julie and Jim so they can have a honeymoon.
+Craig informs Ryan that an employee he and Natalie had laid-off has committed suicide; upset over the news, Natalie quits via text message upon learning this.
+The remote-layoff program is stopped and Ryan is sent back on the road.

-Natalie applies to the same San Francisco company where she had previously declined a position, having followed her now ex-boyfriend to Omaha.
+Natalie applies to the same San Francisco company where she had previously declined a position, due to having followed her now ex-boyfriend to Omaha.
 Impressed by her qualifications and Ryan's glowing written recommendation, the interviewer hires her.
 The film concludes with Ryan at the airport, standing in front of a vast destination board, contemplating where he should travel next (something Natalie encouraged him to do earlier).
 Looking up, he lets go of his luggage.